hjpark83/CVLab/Paper Review/Segmentations/Implementation/README.md

 ## Implementation

     > python main.py
-      Enter the base directory for the dataset (e.g., 'dataset/flood-area-segmentation'): <directory_path>
+      Enter the base directory for the dataset: <directory_path>

 ## Result